huggingface/optimum/README.md

 ort_model = ORTModelForQuestionAnswering.from_pretrained(model_name)

 question = "What's Optimum?"
-text = "An awesome library everyone should use!" inputs = tokenizer(question, text, return_tensors="pt")
+text = "Optimum is an awesome library everyone should use!" inputs = tokenizer(question, text, return_tensors="pt")

 # Run with ONNX Runtime.